-1. There are no aviation communication requirements.
+1. There are no aviation communication requirements at this site.

 Visual Observer (VO) assessment

 The location of the pilot stations, general assessment of the topography and direction of the flight line and flying area generate the following requirements for the VO: